RahulBarua007/Lok-Sabha-Election-Analysis-/README.md

    **11.** Which constituencies have elected candidates whose party has less than 10% vote share at state level in 2019 ?

 - **Secondary Questions**

+    **1.** Is there any correlation between Postal vote% and Voter Turnout %?

+    **2.** Is there any correlation between GDP of a state and Voter Turnout %?

+    **3.** Is there any correlation between Literacy% of a state and Voter Turnout %?

+    **4.** Recommendation to Election Commission/Government of India to increase voter turnout %